OpenRTX/openrtx.github.io/rtxlink.md

 ## Data Link Layer

-The data link layer of rtxlink is composed of frames with a variable length encoded using the SLIP protocol.
-Each SLIP frame must begin with an END character; incoming frames not beginning with and END character are accepted anyways, even if not strictly conformant to the specification.
+The data link layer of RTXLink is composed of frames with a variable length encoded using the SLIP protocol.
+Each SLIP frame must begin with an END character; incoming frames not beginning with and END character are accepted anyway, even if not strictly conformant to the specification.

 ### SLIP framing